therealice/ku-nye/README.md

 ## Run in development
 Start the dev server
 ```
-yarn run start
+yarn start
 ```
 Then open http://localhost:8080

 ## Build
 The productions files will be placed in the **dist** folder.
 ```
-yarn run build
+yarn build
 ```

-## Deployment
+## Deployment to production
-The site is automatically built and deployed to netlify whenever the master branch in the repository is changed.
+The site is automatically built and deployed to Netlify whenever the master branch in the repository is changed.

 ## Code